What does the property finder do? And what are the benefits for the customer?

 A medieval village is a fascinating microcosm.
 Life is slow but not boring.
 Everything flows slowly.
 We all know each other, we talk to our neighbors, we make community life and we help each other.
 Coffee in the small square is a ritual, and not the hit and run that is typical of city life.
 The baker knows our tastes perfectly and can advise us for the best.
 We always move on foot.
 Parking is not always under the house, but it does not matter because the car is outside the walls of the village and only serves for some travel.
 Every stone, every door has a story to tell, a world to be revealed hidden in the past that knows how to coexist perfectly with the present.
 The sunsets are more intense: yes, because here time has started to flow again normally, marked by gestures of the past and by a peaceful and composed breath.

-Living in a medieval village means taking back one’s life and not resigning oneself to the rush that encompasses and phagocytes everything.
+Living in a medieval village means taking back one’s life and not resigning oneself to the rush that encompasses everything.
 It is an important choice, which must be faced with awareness and the irreplaceable help of qualified professionals, able to really listen, help and advise for the best.